 The LSBE MBA is a competitive, challenging, and rewarding program, offering you:

 - Doctoral Faculty

-Our experienced faculty are active researchers in a variety of academic disciplines.
+Our experienced faculty is active researchers in a variety of academic disciplines.
 These individuals are the anchor of our program and, as much as they will lead you, they will inspire you to lead.